 Option 3: College (Further Education) courses

 Colleges offer an extremely broad range of qualifications, both academic and vocational.
-Academic qualifications allow you to study a small range of subjects to a high level, and include A Levels, International Baccalaureate (IB) and Cambridge Pre-U. Vocational qualifications offer practical, hands-on learning that prepares you for a specific job or industry, and include BTEC, Cambridge Technical and NVQ.
+Academic qualifications allow you to study a small range of subjects to a high level, and include A Levels, International Baccalaureate (IB) and Cambridge Pre-U. Vocational qualifications offer practical, hands-on learning that prepares you for a specific job or industry, and include BTECs, Cambridge Technicals, and diplomas.
 To find out more about the courses on offer, you can check out our article on College qualifications and levels explained for a simple explanation of each one.

 Advantages of college